percona/pmm-doc/docs/dbaas/DBaaS_tepmplate.md

 # Create a database cluster from a template

 Database clusters can be created from templates using PMM.
-Templates allow you to customize the creation of database clusters.
-You can adapt templates to tweak K8s-specific settings such as **liveness probes**, changing **config maps**, or tuning **database engines**.

 ## Create Custom Resource Definition (CRD) template